MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/fonts.rst

 Overview
 --------

-Fonts are graphical resources that can be accessed with a call to ``ej.microui.display.Font.getFont()``.
+Fonts are graphical resources that can be accessed with a call to `ej.microui.display.Font.getFont() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/Font.html#getFont-java.lang.String->`_.
 To be displayed, these fonts have to be converted at build-time from their source format to the display raw format by the font generator tool.
 Fonts that must be processed by the font generator tool are declared in MicroEJ Classpath